Household head in understanding society survey

 On behalf of the Understanding Society Data User Support Team

-#2 Updated by Gundi Knies almost 3 years ago
+#2 Updated by Gundi Knies about 3 years ago

 if you are interested in the household reference person, there are two derived variables in the Understanding Society data files that report the pno and pidp of that person, respectively.
 See, e.g.,